Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Areas of intervention

-• reinforces network connectivity within and between innovation ecosystems to accelerate sustainable business growth with high societal value;
+• It reinforces network connectivity within and between innovation ecosystems to accelerate sustainable business growth with high societal value;

-• complements the European Regional Development Fund support for innovation ecosystems and interregional partnerships around smart specialization topics.
+• It complements the European Regional Development Fund support for innovation ecosystems and interregional partnerships around smart specialization topics.

 Policy and strategy: European Innovation Ecosystems (EIE) will act in complement and synergy with the European Innovation Council (EIC) and European Institute of Innovation and Technology (EIT) and innovative activities across Horizon Europe and other EU funding programmes to improve the overall ecosystem for innovation in Europe.